mjordan/islandora_bagger/README.md

 #### Included plugins

-The following plugins are bunlded with Islandora Bagger:
+The following plugins are bundled with Islandora Bagger:

 * AddBasicTags: Adds the `Internal-Sender-Identifier` bag-info.txt tag using the Drupal URL for the node as its value, and the `Bagging-Date` tag using the current date as its value.
 * AddNodeJson: Adds the Drupal JSON representation of the node, specifically, the response to a request to `/node/1234?_format=json`.